 It was not a good day to be on the trains.
 Not the worst of days: Cheltenham racegoers and the British weather have produced worse delays for me, but there was an irritating slowness about the line between London and home.
 However, delays enabled me to read a small book; basically an essay in book form rather than a book.
 This book had not found its way into the pile at home marked, "for Oxfam".
 It was a book the dear departed had said I must read: I never did, until now.

 It is brilliant.
 It was written in 2000 by the great military historian, Michael Howard.
 It is called The Invention of Peace: Reflections on War and International Order.
 This masterful essay explores Western society from 800 through to 2000 through its warcraft and ideas of "peace".
 It is timely and at times felt chillingly prescient.
 I am a person of sympathies rather than an adherent to a particular ideology.
-It deals even-handedly with all the all the secular agendas: liberal, nationalist and conservative and the author has a thorough grasp on how technology shapes warfare more than ideology does.
+It deals even-handedly with all the secular agendas: liberal, nationalist and conservative and the author has a thorough grasp on how technology shapes warfare more than ideology does.
 It is a book that suits me, though my sympathies are very different from the author's.
 He is a child of the Enlightenment with considerable fondness for Kant and Non-conformism.

 The title of the book is a quote from the 19th Century jurist Sir Henry Maine: War appears to be as old as mankind but peace is a modern invention.